adlyZaroui/Event-Lip-Reading/README.md

 An event is a 4-tupe $(x,y,p,t)$ where

-- $(x,y)$ represents the position of the pixel concerned by the event.
+- $(x,y)$ denotes the pixel's position associated with the event.
-- $p$ is a boolen wether the change in luminosity is increasing or decreasing.
+- $p$ is a boolen indicating wether the change in luminosity is increasing or decreasing.
-- $t$ represents the timestamp (in $\mu$s) since begining of the record.
+- $t$ represents the timestamp (in $\mu$s) from the start of the recording.

-Event Data are DataFrames where each row is an event, increasingly, *w.r.t.* timestamp.
+Event Data are DataFrames, with each row representing an event, sorted in ascending order *w.r.t.* the timestamp.

 ## Usage